tremor-rs/tremor-www-docs/docs/overview.md

 ### Contraflow

-A core conceit with distributed event-based systems arrizes due to their typically asynchronous nature.
+A core conceit with distributed event-based systems arises due to their typically asynchronous nature.
 Tremor employs a relatively novel algorithm to handle back-pressure or other events that propagate _backwards_ through a pipeline.

 But pipelines are directed-acyclic-graphs ( DAGs ), so how do we back-propagate events without introducing cycles?